-LifeGate PlasticLess reaches the UK, the first rubbish bin of the sea installed thanks to Whirlpool
+LifeGate PlasticLess reaches the UK, the first rubbish bin of the sea is installed thanks to Whirlpool

-The UK welcomes LifeGate PlasticLess, the innovative project against plastic pollution that has already swept Italy.
-Portishead receives its first rubbish bin of the sea thanks to Whirlpool.
+The UK welcomes LifeGate PlasticLess, the innovative project against plastic pollution that has already swept over Italy.
+Portishead receives its first “rubbish bin of the sea” thanks to Whirlpool.

-It isn’t known exactly how long the coast of the United Kingdom is.
-The main island of Great Britain alone is estimated to have around 18,000 kilometres of coastline, according to the national mapping agency.
-If the largest of the other islands are also factored in, this increases to over 31,000.
-Distances that are difficult to visualise but give an indication of how much coastal environments are an integral part of this country’s geography, and therefore society.
-A nation that, like many others, is experiencing the brunt of the plastic pollution emergency affecting waterways and seas: an average of 5,000 objects of plastic waste have been found in the UK per mile (1.6 kilometres) of beach.
+The exact length of the United Kingdom’s coastline is unknown.
+This figure is estimated to be around 18,000 kilometres for the main island of Great Britain alone according to the national mapping agency, and if the largest of the other islands are also factored in, it increases to over 31,000 kilometres.
+While such expanses may be difficult to visualise, they give an indication of how much coastal environments are an integral part of the country’s geography and society.
+Consequently, the UK is experiencing the brunt of the global plastic pollution emergency affecting waterways, oceans and seas: an average of 5,000 objects of plastic waste have been found here for every mile (1.6 kilometres) of beach.

-The government has started to mobilise, banning the sale of straws, drink stirrers and cotton buds made with this material starting from 2020, thanks also to pressure mounted by an evermore outraged public.
-Among the actors also showing their commitment to this cause are companies such as Whirlpool Corporation, world leader in the production of home appliances, the first business in the UK to adhere to the LifeGate PlasticLess® project, which aims to contribute to cleaning seas, waterways and coastlines.
-The starting point of this collaboration is the installation of the LifeGate Seabin, the device that collects half a tonne of floating waste such as plastics, microplastics and microfibres a year, at the Portishead Quays Marina in Bristol’s historic port, in North Somerset: another first for the UK.
+The government has started to take action, banning the sale of single-use plastic straws, drink stirrers and cotton buds starting from 2020, thanks also to pressure applied by an evermore outraged public.
+Among those demonstrating their commitment to this cause are companies such as the Whirlpool Corporation, world leader in the production of home appliances and the first business in the UK to adhere to the LifeGate PlasticLess® project, which aims to contribute to cleaning waterways and coastlines.
+The starting point of this collaboration is the installation of a LifeGate Seabin – a device that collects half a tonne of floating waste such as plastics, microplastics and microfibres a year – at the Portishead Quays Marina in Bristol’s historic port, in North Somerset: another first for the UK.

 Read more: What is LifeGate PlasticLess®